petersulyok/smfc/DEVELOPMENT.md

       uv sync
       source .venv/bin/activate

-Currently, the version numbers of the dependencies are recorded with Python 3.9 and specified in `pyproject.toml` file:
+Currently, the version numbers of the dependencies are fixed at level of the lowest supported Python run-time (i.e. 3.9) and specified in `pyproject.toml` file:

       dependencies = [
           "pyudev==0.24.3"